aregtech/areg-sdk/README.md

 ## Introduction[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#introduction)

-**AREG** (_Automated Real-time Event Grid_) is a lightweight cross-platform interface-centric communication engine to form a grid of services in the IoT [fog- and mist-network](https://csrc.nist.gov/publications/detail/sp/500-325/final), automate real-time data transmission between multiple connected devices and software nodes, which interact like thin distributed servers and clients having features of client-server and publish-subscriber models.
+**AREG** (_Automated Real-time Event Grid_) is a lightweight, cross-platform interface-centric communication engine to form a grid of services in the IoT [fog- and mist-network](https://csrc.nist.gov/publications/detail/sp/500-325/final).
+It automates real-time data transmission between multiple connected devices and software nodes, which operate like thin distributed servers and clients with characteristics of client-server and publish-subscriber models.

 ---